New insights for the multivariate square-root lasso: Computation

-\subsection{Prox-linear ADMM algorithm}
+\subsection{Prox-linear ADMM Algorithm}

-To compute \eqref{eqMSRL}, we must address that the nuclear norm of residuals is non-differentiable in general.
-To do so, we employ a variation of the alternating direction method of multipliers (ADMM) algorithm which allows us to deal with the nuclear norm of residuals and penalty $g$ separately using their proximal operators \citep{parikh2014proximal,polson2015proximal}.
-Throughout this and the subsequent section, we will refer to a proximal operator of a function $f$, which is defined as
+To compute \eqref{eqMSRL}, we must address that the nuclear norm of residuals is nondifferentiable in general.
+To do so, we employ a variation of the alternating direction method of multipliers (ADMM) algorithm which decouples the nuclear norm of residuals and penalty $g$ \citep{boyd2011distributed}.
+Throughout this and the subsequent section, we will refer to a proximal operator of a function $f$, defined as

-When $f$ is a proper and convex lower semicontinuous function, its proximal operator is unique.
-The proximal operators corresponding to \eqref{eq:MSRLpen}, \eqref{eq:MSRGLpen}, and \eqref{eq:MSRLRpen} all have closed forms and are very efficient to compute (see, e.g., Table 1 of the Supplementary Materials of \citet{molstad2018explicit}).
+When $f$ is a proper and lower semi-continuous convex function, its proximal operator is unique \citep{parikh2014proximal,polson2015proximal}.
+The proximal operators corresponding to \eqref{eq:MSRLpen}, \eqref{eq:MSRGLpen}, and \eqref{eq:MSRLRpen} all have closed forms and can be computed efficiently (see Table 1 of the Supplementary Materials to \citet{molstad2018explicit}).